Non 12-Step Addiction Recovery Programs

 - Religion and spirituality — At the core of the 12-Step tradition is a belief in a higher power.
 Some people may find this reliance on a spiritual being off-putting.
 Still others may prefer a more specific adherence to Biblical traditions and would rather participate in a program that is geared more toward the Christian faith.

 - How addiction is viewed — Historically, 12-Step traditions have viewed addiction as a moral defect and something that needs to be corrected.
 Non 12-Step programs often view addiction as a disease that needs to be treated, rather than a character flaw or weakness.

 - Adaptability — 12-Step programs’ core principles have remained largely unchanged over the decades.
 Non 12-Step programs are often more adaptable, adjusting best practices as new and updated scientific data becomes available.

 While 12-Step programs have been around for decades and are more common, many people find non 12-Step programs effective.
 However, each individual will have a different experience based on their own needs and wants.
 Countless people have found non 12-Step programs to be immensely effective in helping them to maintain their recovery efforts.

 The Importance of an Aftercare Plan

 When it comes to addiction treatment, the exact components of an aftercare plan don’t matter nearly so much as establishing one in the first place.
-Individuals who are in recovery are one trigger away from feeling the urge to use again, but with an appropriate aftercare plan in place, which might include a mutual support group, they are often able to find the strength and courage to avoid relapse.
-There are dozens of different kinds of mutual support groups all over the country, and if the 12-Step model does not appeal to people while in treatment, they can pursue other avenues of support, like the ones listed above, once they return to their everyday lives.
+Individuals who are in recovery are one trigger away from feeling the urge to use again, but with an appropriate aftercare plan in place, which might include a mutual support group and relapse prevention plan, they are often able to find the strength and courage to avoid relapse.